-Growing sweet peas couldn't be easier.
-You can sow them into small pots of compost in autumn and overwinter the young plants in a cold frame or cool greenhouse.
+Growing sweet peas from seed couldn't be easier.
+You can sow them into pots of compost in autumn and overwinter the young plants in a cold frame or cool greenhouse.
 Or, you can wait until spring when you can sow into pots or directly into the ground.

-As the seedlings grow they will start to become tall and leggy.
-You can encourage them to produce side shoots by pinching out the tip of the plant.
-Simply nip off the top of the stem just above a set of leaves.
+As your seedlings grow they’ll start to become tall and leggy.
+Encourage them to produce side shoots by pinching out the tips of the plant.
+Simply nip off the top of the stem with your fingers, just above a set of leaves.
 This will make each plant much bushier and more robust.
-And the more shoots there are, the more flowers will be produced!
+And the more shoots there are, the more flowers the plant will produce!

-Once your sweet peas are growing well and the main risk of frost has passed, you can pop them outside to acclimatise them to outdoor conditions for a week or so before planting them out.
+In April, once your sweet peas are growing well and the main risk of frost has passed, you can pop them outside to acclimatise them to outdoor conditions for a week or so before planting them in their final position.

-Sweet peas climb by twining their tendrils around the plant frame, but it is helpful to guide them onto the support using sweet pea support rings.
+Sweet peas climb by twining their tendrils around the support frame, but it’s helpful to guide them using sweet pea support rings.

-If you love having fresh cut flowers to add colour and fragrance to your home, then sweet peas are the plants for you!
-They are ideal for cutting as the more blooms you cut the more they grow.
+If you love having fresh cut flowers to add colour and fragrance to your home, then sweet peas are the plants for you.
+They’re ideal for cutting as the more blooms you harvest, the more they grow.
 Find everything you need to know about growing & caring for sweet peas using our sweet peas hub.